lightjay/postgres-db-load/README.md

 ## How to use this repo
 To load csv files into the database automatically upon start up:
 - place the csv files in the `./sql/startup/` directory (for quick test you can remove the `.sample` from  `./sql/start/test.csv.sample`)
-- create one or more `.sql` files (or modify the ones provided) that contain a `CREATE TABLE ...` statement for each file you want to import
+- create one or more `.sql` files in `./sql/startup/` (or modify the ones provided) that contain a `CREATE TABLE ...` statement and `COPY ...` command for each file you want to import
 - remove the `sample` from the provided `sample.env` file and give a real password to the environment variable `POSTGRES_PASSWORD`
 - spin up the docker container (see instructions below)